Lost calls, long wait times, and outdated technology — call center managers know the pain of running on poor technology.

 Leaders must rethink how to motivate and unite hybrid on-site/remote workforces.

 Pairing these findings with operational analytics helps diagnose inefficiencies while conveying changing customer sentiments.
-The automation of quality monitoring also provides consistent evaluations so leaders can pinpoint coaching opportunities.
+Automating quality monitoring also provides consistent evaluations so leaders can pinpoint coaching opportunities.

-Contact center software is undeniably headed toward greater automation, integration, and customer self-service.
+Contact centers are undeniably headed toward greater automation, integration, and customer self-service.

-Evaluate new technologies not just for their capabilities, but for how they can enhance the customer experience.
-Monitor channels that customers themselves are embracing and support agent mobility to attract top distributed talent.
+When evaluating new technologies, prioritize flexibility and customer-centricity.
+Consider how each tool can enhance the customer experience.
+Monitor emerging channels embraced by customers and support agent mobility to attract top talent.

 Explore next-gen contact center software. #1 platform.